 Fieldwork is a very small part of an archaeological project.
 Initial research and post fieldwork analysis helps to gain the maximum information from a site.
 We encourage any help from the public and are happy to assist with personal research where we can.

 The Maritime Archaeology Trust regularly undertakes outreach activies at schools, clubs, and public events.
 If you have a passion for history, why not come and share it with the world?
 No prior experience necessary, just enthusiasm!

 We aim to promote and disseminate our archaeological work as far and wide as possible.
-Volunteers make a vital contribution to getting the Maritime Archaeology Trust message out the general public and one way of doing this is through the Sunken Secrets exhibition at Fort Victoria on the western side of the Isle of Wight.
-In the Sunken Secrets exhibition and you can get closer to fascinating underwater finds from around the Solent from famous shipwrecks to submerged landscapes.
+Volunteers make a vital contribution to getting the Maritime Archaeology Trust message out the general public and one way of doing this is through the Shipwreck Centre and Maritime Museum at Arreton Barnes, Isle of Wight.
 To help this exhibition stay open during the season (March till October) volunteers play a key role in the daily management of the displays, artefacts and gift shop.

 We have a full volunteer policy.
 Click here to view the policy.